-In order to view End User Traffic, you first need to configure NetVizura to collect syslog logon messages and map users to IP addresses.
-After that, end users will automatically appear in the node tree as they logon to their workstations and start making traffic.
+In order to view End User Traffic, you first need to configure collecting logon messages in order to map users with their IP addresses.
+When properly configured, end users will automatically appear in the node tree as they logon to their workstations and start making traffic.
 To learn more go to Setting End User Traffic.